Dammon Dean's Scholar Program

 - Participate in a year-long living/learning community with other Dean's Scholars

-In addition to enrolling in two fall semester courses and one spring semester course together, members of the Dean's Scholar learning community also participating in out-of-class activities.
+In addition to enrolling in academic coursework, members of the Dean's Scholar learning community also participate in out-of-class activities.

 Examples of Past Activities and Events